MIDIfactory/NGS_HCV/README.md

 - `gt {"1a","1b","2","3","4","unknown"}`

-User can indicate the genotype of the reads to be analyed if known.
-The default is unknown.
-If unknown , a blast is performed.
-The blast align all the reads against a pool of thousands HCV sequences.
-This pool covers the main HCV genotypes.
-The software considers the genotype with the highest prevalence as the genotype of the reads.
-The mapping of the reads will be always executed against a specific reference based on the gene and genotype of the reads.
-The gene and genotype informations are also used during the rule set comparison phase.
-Because each relevant resistance mutation and associated drug changes based on gene and genotype.
+If known, user can indicate reads' genotype.
+Default is unknown.
+If unknown, a blast is performed.
+BLAST aligns all the reads against a pool of thousands HCV sequences.
+This pool covers main HCV genotypes.
+The software considers genotype with the highest prevalence as the genotype of the reads.
+Mapping of the reads will always be executed against a specific reference based on the gene and the genotype of the reads.
+Gene's and genotype's informations are also used during the rule set comparison, because each relevant resistance mutation and associated drug changes based on gene and genotype.

 - `usrf path_user_ref_folder/user_ref.fasta`

-The user can also provide a personal reference, specifing the correct path of the reference file next to the -usrf argument.The arguments (both optional and mandatory ) can be inserted in any order.
+User can also provides a personal reference, specifing the correct path of the reference file next to -usrf argument.
+Arguments (both optional and mandatory) can be inserted in any order.

-**3.4 Examples of correct runs**
+**3.4 Examples**

-*1) Processing of the SAM file derived by a single end mapping.
+*1) Processing a SAM file derived by a single-end mapping.
 No genotype specified.*

-In this case a blast is executed to find the genotype of the input reads.
+In this case a blast is executed to find genotype of the input reads.

 `python path/software_folder/NGS_HCV_analysis.py -R path/reads_folder -r reads_1.fastq -gn
 NS5A`

-*2) Processing of the SAM file derived by a single end mapping*
+*2) Processing a SAM file derived by a single-end mapping*

-In this case the user already knows the reads genotype so the blast is not executed Only 100 reads will be analyzed.
+In this case user already knows the reads' genotype, so blast is not executed.
+Only 100 reads will be analyzed.

 `python path/software_folder/NGS_HCV_analysis.py -R path/reads_folder -r reads_1.fastq -gn
 NS5A -gt 1a -btch 100`

-*3) Processingt of the SAM file derived by a pair end mapping.*
+*3) Processing a SAM file derived by a paired-end mapping.*

-The user has indicated the name of the reads forward and reversed and the -p argument.
+User has indicated the name of forward and reversed reads and -p argument.

 `python path/software_folder/NGS_HCV_analysis.py -R path/reads_folder -p -rf reads_1.fastq -rrv
 reads_2.fastq -gn NS5A`

-*4) Processing of the SAM file derived by a single end mapping.*
+*4) Processing a SAM file derived by a single-end mapping.*

 The user has indicated a personal reference.
 In this case the reads will be mapped against this reference.
 Ony 100 reads will be analyzed.
 No blast executed because the genotype has been indicated.

 `python path/software_folder/NGS_HCV_analysis.py -R path/reads_folder -r reads_1.fastq -gn
 NS5A -gt 1a -btch 100 -usrf user_ref_path/user_ref.fasta`

-*5) Processing of the SAM file derived by a single end mapping.*
+*5) Processing a SAM file derived by a single-end mapping.*

-The input are two reads files that are merged into a single merged reads file because the -p argument has not been specified.
+Input consists of two reads that are merged into a single file because the -p argument has not been specified.
 Blast is executed.

 `python path/software_folder/NGS_HCV_analysis.py -R ./reads_folder -rf reads_1.fastq -rrv
 reads_2.fastq -gn NS5A4`